getsquares/squares/readme.md

 | Field types      | -          | Yes     |
 | Spreadsheet UI   | -          | Yes     |

-In conclusion, phpMyAdmin is a feature rich tool, while Squares is focused on editing the data with a great user experience.
+In conclusion, [phpMyAdmin](https://www.phpmyadmin.net/) is a feature rich tool, while Squares is focused on editing the data with a great user experience.

 ## Squares is not a CMS

 Different field types can be seen in html5, in forms but also in CMS.
-Squares have different field types as well.
+Squares also have different field types.
 It's still not a form or a CMS.

 - In a CMS you are editing pages.
 In Squares, you edit table cells.
 - In a CMS you have functions and classes to create a site.
 Squares can not be used to build a site.
 It has no functions and no classes for site building.

 If you have a complex project, where you need to edit the database tables directly, use Squares.

 If you need to build a site, use a CMS.
 [Kirby](https://getkirby.com/) is an excellent choice for that.

 ### Inspired by Spreadsheets, Airtable and Tableplus

-I'm heavily inspired by these tools.
+I'm heavily inspired by these tools, how they work and how they look.

-Spreadsheets and Airtable can never compete, because they are not made for edit self hosted database tables.
+[Spreadsheets](https://spreadsheets.google.com) and [Airtable](https://airtable.com/) can however never compete, because they are not made for editing self hosted database tables.
 They are made for editing data and store it in the cloud.

-Tableplus however is a competitor as it's ment to solve the exact same problems as Squares.
+[Tableplus](https://tableplus.com/) however is a competitor as it's ment to solve the exact same problems as Squares.
 It still lack some features like markdown support in the Windows version.

 ## Libraries used